The Dynamic Regulatory Events Miner (DREM) allows one to model, analyze,

 transcriptional gene regulation dynamics.
 The method of DREM takes as input time series gene expression

-data and static or dynamic transcription factor-gene interaction data (e.g. ChIP-chip data), and
+data and static or dynamic transcription factor-gene interaction data (e.g. ChIP-seq data), and

 produces as output a dynamic regulatory map.